cse80/cse80.github.io/static/su17/pipelining.md

 time through the loop, the variable (between `for` and `in`) will be equal to one of the values placed after `in`.

-This is powerful because you place anything in that spot that the shell knows how to manipulate:
+This is powerful because you can place anything in that spot that the shell knows how to manipulate:

 ~~~ {.sh}